thatlq1812/dsp391m_project/docs/instructions/PHASE2_MODEL_IMPROVEMENTS.md

     # Sanity check: test should NOT be better than validation
     if metrics['test']['mae'] < metrics['val']['mae'] * 0.9:
-        print("\n⚠️ WARNING: Test MAE is suspiciously better than validation!") print("Possible issues: data leakage, small test set, or overfitting to val")
+        print("\nWARNING: Test MAE is suspiciously better than validation!") print("Possible issues: data leakage, small test set, or overfitting to val")

     return metrics